whoisdsmith/Project-Audio/The Casket Diaries/Revenger.md

+---
+date created: Sunday, April 17th 2022, 12:36:35 pm
+date modified: Sunday, April 17th 2022, 9:23:24 pm
+title: Revenger
+---
 # Revenger
 ## [[Gravedigger Album]]
 ---

 In the dead of the night
 breathe in and out
 As I come back to life
 With open eyes
 I realize
 I’m in this casket
 Where I died

 I see you’re home